yraeth/bnet-snet/README.md

 # Building and Settlement Networks (bnet-snet)

 Welcome to the **bnet-snet** GitHub repository!
 This repository contains a collection of codes designed to create, delineate, and analyze building and settlement networks.
+The code requires building footprint data, as polygons, and a road network with travel speeds.

 ## Overview